-Background: Several years ago, the Swedish Ljungqvist Foundation selected me out of eight internationally renowned sculptors to create a monument for Clean Sports.
-Professor Arne Ljungqvist, an Olympic high jumper and a physician, has dedicated his life to the pursuit of health and to the fight against doping in sports, and the monument was designed to honor his legacy and increase the visibility of the cause.
-The monument was named “Et Purus” (Latin for “And Pure”) to indicate that “Number One” is legitimate only when it is clean of any drugs.
+Several years ago, the Swedish Ljungqvist Foundation selected Sassona Norton, out of eight internationally renowned sculptors, to create a monument for Clean Sports.
+Professor Arne Ljungqvist, an Olympic high jumper and a physician, has dedicated his life to the fight for anti-doping, and the monument was designed to honor his legacy and spread the cause.

-The Monument is planned as an edition.
-The same sculpture of hand will rise on top of different bases throughout the world.
-The sameness of the hand will create a wave of strength moving from place to place; while different artistic bases, each especially designed for its unique location, will make every monument “site-specific”.
-As such, each monument will reach the goal of maximum effectiveness.
+The foundation plans Et Purus as an edition of twenty for different sites around the world.
+The same sculpture of hand will rise on top of different bases throughout.
+The sameness of the hand will create a wave of strength from place to place, while different artistic bases, each especially designed for its unique location, will make every monument “site-specific”.

-The first Et Purus is planned for the grounds of the Royal Palace in Monaco, and the second, for the Stadium in Solna, Stockholm.
-The completion of the two monuments is scheduled for 2020.
+The first Et Purus is planned for the Jetée Lucciana in Monaco, and the second, for the Stadium in Solna, Stockholm.
+The completion of the two monuments is scheduled for 2021.

-Et Putus #1: The Royal Palace Monaco: I felt that the monument in Monaco must respond to the unique national importance of the site, and I wanted to express the global importance of HSH Prince Albert II, not only as a leader, but also as a patron of the arts and clean sports throughout the world.
+Norton felt that the monument in Monaco should respond to the unique international prominence of the site, as well as express the supreme standing of HSH Prince Albert II, as Monaco’s leader, a patron of the arts and a global advocate for clean sports.